aditya-suripeddi/covstats/README.md

 ## Future Work / Todos

 1. Swagger docs can be improved
-2. Data validation for /lat/:lat/lon/:lon before calling location1q server
+2. Data validation for lat, lon can be added
 3. Static assets
 4. Heroku Deploy